Chechgm/Chechgm.github.io/_posts/2019-07-08-variational-inference.md

 We can see VI as a two step process.
 First we need to define an approximating distribution $$q_{\phi}(z)$$.
 Second, we need to find an appropriate optimization scheme to find the parameters $$\phi$$ that gives us the best ELBO.

 About the choice of the variational (approximating) distribution.
-We would like to choose a distribution which is, of course, easier to work with than the distribution we are trying to approximate (otherwise we would just do inference on the original one, right?).
-There are many ways to define the variational distribution and it is solely the choice of the researcher.
+We would like to choose a distribution easier to work with than the distribution we are trying to approximate (otherwise we would just do inference on the original one, right?).
+There are many ways to define the variational distribution and it is ultimately the choice of the researcher.
+Note that when picking a variational family, we can represent the distribution in a graphical model just as in the previous post.
+In figure 3 we draw the graphical representation of an arbitrary variational distribution.
 There is a subtlety about choosing the distribution, though.
 It is necessary to define *all* the latent variables in the variational distribution, you will notice this whenever you are programming this in probabilistic programs that allow to define a variational distribution for your model (Edward, Pyro, etc.).

 Now, with respect to the optimization procedure, we know from optimization theory that the parameters that optimize a function are found when the gradient of the function with respect to the parameter we want to optimize equals zero.
 In our case: